saucelabs/sauce-docs/docs/basics/sso/setting-up-sso.md

 - `first_name`
 - `last_name`

-These attributes can enhance user identification and personalization within Sauce Labs.
-The above attributes are optional.
+Incorporating these attributes can improve user identification and personalization within the Sauce Labs platform.
+These attributes are optional.

 ### Identity Provider Certificate Rotation